Battle of Charlotte

-The Battle of Charlotte was an American Revolutionary War battle fought in Charlotte, North Carolina on September 26, 1780.
-The battle took place at the Mecklenburg County Court House; which is now the site of the Bank of America tower at Trade and Tryon Streets in uptown Charlotte.
-An advance guard of General Charles Cornwallis' army rode into town and encountered a well-prepared Patriot militia under the command of William R. Davie in front of the court house.
-A skirmish ensued in which George Hanger, leading the British cavalry, was wounded.
-The small Patriot force, which had not intended more than token resistance, withdrew north toward Salisbury upon the arrival of Cornwallis and the main army.
+The Battle of Charlotte was fought on September 26, 1780 during the American Revolutionary War.
+It took place at what was then the Mecklenburg County courthouse; which is now the site of the Bank of America tower at Trade and Tryon Streets in uptown Charlotte, North Carolina.
+An advance guard of General Charles Cornwallis' army rode into town and encountered a well-prepared American militia under the command of William R. Davie in front of the court house.
+A skirmish ensued in which George Hanger, leading British cavalry, was wounded.
+The small American force, which had not intended more than token resistance, withdrew north toward Salisbury, North Carolina upon the arrival of Cornwallis and the main army.